cstamper6/Photo-Mini-Apps/README.md

 Casey Stamper

-COMP 401 - Foundation of Programming - Fall 2018
+The core of this project was developed in COMP 401 - Foundation of Programming during Fall 2018.
+However, additions have been made to turn the assignment into an executable.